-A site survey shows the boundaries of the property, indicating the lot size.
+A site survey resembles a map and shows the boundaries of the property, indicating the lot size.
 It also includes a written description of the property.
-The report resembles a map.

-The site survey report will list any boundary, easement, utility and zoning issues for the apartment community.
+The site survey report will list any boundary, easement, utility, and zoning issues for the apartment community.
 Generally, if a problem is found during the site survey, the bank will not provide a loan on the property.
-So, if something does come up, your options are limited and should be addressed on a case-by-case basis.
+So, if something does come up during this real estate due diligence report, your options are limited and should be addressed on a case-by-case basis.
 If the problem can’t be resolved, you will have to cancel the contract.

 8 – Environmental Site Survey

 The environmental site assessment is an inspection that identifies potential or existing environmental contamination liabilities.
 It will address the underlying land, as well as any physical improvements to the property, and will offer conclusions or recommendations for further investigations of an issue is found.
 The environmental site assessment is also performed by a 3rd party vendor selected by your lender.
 The approximate cost is $2,500.
 Similar to the site survey, if the vendor identifies an environmental problem, the lender will not provide a loan for the property.
 Again, these issues should be addressed on a case-by-case basis.